bollu/bollu.github.io/README.md

 Let's first try to understand what we're trying to do here.
 We want to detect holes in a space, broadly construed.
 We focus in _simplicial complexes_, which are collections of triangles and triangle-like objects in higher (and lower) dimensions.
-We define what holes are for these triangles, and we try to find algebraic objects that allow us to "detect" these holes.
+We define what holes are for these simplicial complexes, and we then try to find algebraic objects that allow us to "detect" these holes.

 ### Simplices
 - A 0-simplex is a point